genrique98/SQL-Express-Storefront/prompt.md

 ### 2. DB Creation and Migrations

-Now that you have the structure of the databse outlined, it is time to create the database and migrations.
+Now that you have the structure of the database outlined, it is time to create the database and migrations.
 Add the npm packages dotenv and db-migrate that we used in the course and setup your Postgres database.
 If you get stuck, you can always revisit the database lesson for a reminder.

 You must also ensure that any sensitive information is hashed with bcrypt.
 If any passwords are found in plain text in your application it will not pass.